bilibili/UnityBVA/docs/work/Avatar.md

 # Avatar Export

-In this Example, we will import widely used format PMX(MMD model), then export it as our Avatar.
+In this Example, we will import widely used format PMX(MMD model) into Editor, then export it as Avatar.

 > **Fundamentally, any kind of skinned mesh with a valid `Humanoid Avatar` can be exported as Avatar.**